TheCreeper/OpenPushOver/README.md

     - Supports proxys
     - Supports basic end to end encryption
+    - Supports multiple pushover accounts

 ##Sample Config
+- You need to create the cache directory

-- CheckFrequencySeconds can not be less than 10 seconds and defaults to 10 seconds if set to anything less.
+- CheckFrequencySeconds can not be less than 5 seconds and defaults to 5 seconds if set to anything less.

 - Default configuration file is located in the same directory as the exec however can be overridden using the -config flag.